aoleynichenko/EXP-T/README.md

 We kindly ask you to acknowledge any use of the EXP-T program system that results in published material using the following citation:

-*A. V. Oleynichenko, A. Zaitsevskii, E. Eliav, Towards High Performance Relativistic Electronic Structure Modelling: The EXP-T Program Package. arXiv:2004.03682 [physics.comp-ph] (2020)*
+*A. V. Oleynichenko, A. Zaitsevskii, E. Eliav, Towards High Performance Relativistic Electronic Structure Modelling: The EXP-T Program Package.
+Commun.
+Comp.
+Inf.
+Sci.
+1331, 375-386 (2020)*